What is Marriott Bonvoy elite status worth in 2020?

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
+Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Before going any further, let me start with my usual disclaimer: The calculations that follow represent just one way to estimate the value of elite status in the Marriott Bonvoy program.
+Before going any further, let me start with my usual disclaimer: The calculations that follow represent just one way to estimate the value of elite status in the Marriott Bonvoy programme.
 You may not be a big breakfast eater and thus don’t care about that benefit, or you could travel for work and not value getting an upgrade to a larger room at check-in.

 - You complete 20% more nights than the minimum required for the given level.

-- You spend an average of $150 per night.
+- You spend an average of £110 per night.

-- Your average stay is 2 nights.
+- Your average stay is two nights.

 - Your stays are split evenly between full-service properties (like Westin and Renaissance) and limited-service properties (like Fairfield or Springhill).

 As always, be sure to adjust these numbers based on your individual travel patterns.